DataDog/integrations-core/zk/README.md

  * `zookeeper.bytes_outstanding`

 ### Events
-The Zookeeper check does not include any event at this time.
+The Zookeeper check does not include any events at this time.

 ### Service Checks